 Dorm Bed: Around $20 USD per night

-Selina offers a perfect blend of colonial charm and modern amenities with the crown jewel being a rooftop bar with stunning city views, yoga classes, live music events, and a variety of room options.
+Selina offers a blend of colonial charm and modern amenities with the crown jewel being a rooftop bar with stunning city views, yoga classes, live music events, and a variety of room options however it can be hit and miss on the atmosphere!

 Safe Area 02 - Punta Pacifica and Obarrio: